-Since most assignments can be taken over a week, no extensions will be granted for assignments.
-All deadlines are firm.
+Since most assignments can be taken during a five to seven day period, all deadlines are firm.
 Please know when assignments are due.
-Signing up for Canvas Notifications will help you stay organized.
 The Calendar in the far left column here on Canvas should help as well.

-aa) Week One Canvas Communications Assignment (5 points)
+1) Week One Canvas Communications Assignment (5 points)

 It is critical that we are able to communicate during the quarter!
 The purpose of this assignment is to make sure you receive messages from me throughout the quarter.
 Please follow these steps to get full credit for this assignment: